 Of course, if you don’t want to pay for a subscription, you can plug a USB drive (not included) into the Sync Module 2 and use that as local storage.

 If you have an older Blink XT2, you get free cloud storage in perpetuity, no matter when you purchased the camera.
 However, you can’t save video locally on the Blink Outdoor base station.

 Blink made only modest improvements with the Blink Outdoor camera, but they’re enough to have it maintain its title as one of the best outdoor home security cameras you can get for less than $100.
 It’s small and inconspicuous, and records good-quality audio and video.

 While it is true that new customers won’t get the free cloud storage that came with the Blink XT2, it’s less of an issue now that you can store video files locally, so you don’t have to pay for a subscription if you don’t want to.

-If you’re looking for a great, fully wireless, weatherproof home security camera for less than $100, the Blink Outdoor camera is the one to get.
+If you’re looking for one of the best home security cameras that's weatherproof, wireless, and costs less than $100, the Blink Outdoor camera is the one to get.